 Let’s say you want to sell your house, and you’ve spruced it up nice and tidy so it presents as best it can come sale time.
 And let’s further say that all you need is a paint job and one or two other minor things to get it ready.
 You wouldn’t take out a second mortgage to do some minor housework, but if the real estate market is hot, and you want to sell before it starts to cool off again, then maybe you can take out a title loan to get these issues taken care of sooner rather than later.

 Quick aside, can you name a type of secured loan that many people don’t even think of as a loan?
-Here’s a hint: Pawn Shop.
+Here’s a hint: that's how Pawn Shops work.

 You could say that’s a micro secured loan, but it’s also a good example of putting up collateral for cash and getting to keep your assets if/when you redeem your pawn ticket.